Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Anis Ben Brik

-Associate Professor, USI Switzerland · Visiting Professor, UC Berkeley · PI & Founder, Arab AI Governance & Society Lab · Expert in AI Governance & Society across the Arab World, Gulf States & Global South
+Visiting Professor, UC Berkeley · Research Affiliate, USI Switzerland · PI & Founder, Arab AI Governance & Society Lab · Comparative Public Management · AI Governance & Society · Evaluation

 Prof. Anis Ben Brik